HBPMedical/mip-deployment/README.md

 ```bash
 sudo mip status
 ```
+If everything is ok here, this means that you should be able to see the MIP on http://*your_machine*

 * If you have issues, sometimes, doing it may save you
 ```bash
 sudo mip restart